saigontrade88/federated-learning-lib/quickstart.md

 ## Try out the step-by-step Tensorflow - Keras classifier example (TF 2.0).

 ### 0. Clone the repository
+You can choose a working folder that other group members can access to so that you can ask for help if necessary.
 ### 0. Acquire an interactive job session in RC
 Use
 ```commandline